COSC3020/binary-search-megrose10/README.md

 https://www.geeksforgeeks.org/javascript-arrays/
 https://www.geeksforgeeks.org/javascript-arrays/
 https://docs.github.com/en/codespaces/getting-started/quickstart
+Reviewed class slides for an illustration on how trees work.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.